Zayvera-Systems/.github/profile/README.md

 ## Product status

-Zayvera CORE is currently being developed for controlled enterprise pilots and strategic technology partnerships.
+Zayvera CORE is available for controlled enterprise pilots and strategic technology partnerships.

 ## Learn more